 She also advises employers in state and federal courts, arbitration proceedings and in administrative proceedings before the Equal Employment Opportunity Commission and the Louisiana Commission on Human Rights.

 At the appellate level, Diana maintains an active post-trial motion practice and drafts appellate briefs stemming from toxic tort litigation and medical malpractice litigation.
 She also applies for emergency supervisory writ applications before the Louisiana appellate courts.
 At trial, Diana often draws on her appellate experience to preserve objections.
+She also has extensive experience litigating in state and federal courts (including the appellate courts), as well as in arbitration proceedings and before administrative agencies.
+She has handled matters before the Equal Employment Opportunity Commissions and the Louisiana Commission on Human Rights, among others.

 When she previously clerked for Judge Jay C. Zainey in the US District Court, Eastern District of Louisiana, Diana gained great admiration for the judge’s ability to use his legal abilities and knowledge to improve the lives of those in the surrounding community and inspire lawyers to do the same.